A Wide Optical-Gap in Fully $sp^3$-Like Hydrogenated Monolayer Graphene: Results and discussion

 The behaviour of the $\pi$-plasmon excitation as a function of the H dose and the CH stretching mode were studied with the EELS technique.
 In Figure \ref{fig:GrTEMH_EELS}, the experimental data in the $\pi$-plasmon region are shown for sample A (0 kL,120 kL and 240 kL) and for sample B (0 kL,140 kL and 260 kL).
-The decrease of the peak around 6.2 eV, identified as the $\pi$-plasmon of graphene, is well visible as a function of hydrogen exposure for both samples.
+The decrease of the peak around 6.2 eV, identified as the $\pi$-plasmon of graphene, is well visible as a function of hydrogen exposure for both samples (for a detailed study on the $\pi$-plasmon of clean graphene on grid see \cite{Apponi2024}).
 However, analogously to what resulted from XPS measurements, the evolution of the spectra shows significant differences in the two cases.
 For sample A, a substantial decrease in the intensity was observed as a function of the H dose but not its complete quenching.
 This result is compatible with the XPS outcome, which revealed a non-vanishing contribution of $sp^2$.
 Conversely, for sample B, the $\pi$-plasmon peak results completely suppressed after 260 kL.
 Two faint features can be identified in the sample B spectrum at 260 kL, which nonetheless can be attributed to two energy loss modes of the underlying Ni occurring around 6 and 3.4 eV \cite{Hagelin}.
 As a confirmation of that, a comparison of this spectrum with one acquired on an empty Ni TEM grid -- same grid type without graphene -- is also shown in Figure \ref{fig:GrTEMH_EELS} (right).

 The C-H stretching mode represents a direct evidence of the formation of hydrogen bonding with the C atoms in the graphene lattice.
 This vibrational mode has an energy of about 350 meV \cite{DiFilippo} and it was observed on both the hydrogenated samples.
 In Figure \ref{fig:CH}, the EELS spectra focused on the vibrational region close to the elastic peak, before and after hydrogenation saturation, are shown.
 For both samples, the peak associated to the CH stretching at 350 meV is well visible after hydrogenation indicating the C-H bonds formation after exposure.
 A feature at the same energy loss can be seen also for the two samples before hydrogenation.
 The latter probably associated to the $sp^3$ defects of the pristine graphene lattice, which are passivated with hydrogen terminations.
 Moreover, the spectrum of sample B after hydrogenation shows two additional features at about 660 and 860 meV that can be due to electronic transitions of adsorbed molecules of $\mathrm{C_6H_6}$ and $\mathrm{CH_4}$ respectively.